Loading...

 Flywire™ : Is a thread, composed of Vectran, and developed by Nike, used in the upper of a shoe.
 The goal of Flywire is to minimize weight and maximize support.

-Heel Support Clip : A floating heel-support clip that helps keep the back of the foot from rolling inward or outward upon landing.
+Heel Clip : An adaptive external heel counter which helps to keep the back of the foot from rolling inward or outward upon landing to moderate excessive pronation.

 Inner Sleeve : To provide a plush comfort and glove-like fit.